Sumlock Comptometer 993s

 For a detailed history of the development of the Bell Punch and Anita calculators go to the associated site "Bell Punch Company and the Anita Calculators".

 The 993 series were among the last new calculators of the "Comptometer" type to be designed anywhere.

 When obtained for the collection there was a safety sticker on the side of this machine (see below) showing that the machine had been recently electrically tested and the next test, in a year or two, was

 due in 1997.

-I have been informed of comptometers that have still been used by people who have been correctly trained to use one quickly and efficiently, since they could operate it faster than a 10-key electronic calculator for totaling lists.
+I have been informed of comptometers that have still been used into the 21st century by people who have been correctly trained to use one quickly and efficiently, since they could operate it faster than a 10-key electronic calculator for totalling lists.